 - Increase acetylcholine – this is the neurotransmitter that is responsible for learning and memory.
 More of it and you boost these two important cognitive functions

-- Reduce lipofuscin – this waste product accumulating in brain cells, run-down cells, and accelerate their aging and death.
+- Reduce lipofuscin – this waste product accumulates in brain cells, run-down cells, and accelerates their aging and death.
 It is DMEA’s job to slow or stop this process

 - Increase blood flow –with better circulation, the brain cells have an adequate supply of nutrients ( glucose and oxygen) and can maintain optimum health